Identifying built environment factors influencing driver yielding behavior at unsignalized intersections: A naturalistic open-source dataset collected in Minnesota: Review of relevant literature

-The literature is divided into four main sections.
-The first section considers driver-yielding behavior at the intersection, the second section discusses research on pedestrian behavior, the third section is on intersection characteristics, and the last section examines relevant and related crash literature.
+The section is divided into four main sections: the first identifies driver characteristics, the second discusses pedestrian characteristics and behavior, the third focuses on traffic and vehicle characteristics, and the fourth addresses intersection characteristics related factors influencing driver yielding behavior towards pedestrians, as identified in previous literature.
+After these four sections, we include another section where we mention the gap that our study aims to address.